webplatform/docs-wpd/Creating_API_pages/index.md

 ==Template and form fixes needed==

 To fill out the '''apis''' for better usability, we'll need to make some minor modifications to the templates and forms that comprise the pages.
-These are cited as TODOs in the following sections, where the methodology for creating API pages is provided as solution to the problems cited here.
+These are cited as TODOs in the following sections, where the methodology for creating API pages is proposed as a solution to the problems cited here.

 =Listing page=